 More about Driftwood

-Back in 2004 when we bought the house, the garden was an exposed sloping plot, frequently battered by salt laden winds that sometimes exceeded 50mph!
+When we bought the house 14 years ago, the garden was an exposed sloping plot, frequently battered by salt laden winds that sometimes exceeded 50mph!

 So, come visit this exuberant yet immaculate seaside garden.
-The heavy, dense plantings (over 1000 plants) with no lawn and no exposed soil create an illusion of a much bigger garden.
+The heavy, dense plantings with no lawn and no exposed soil, split into 8 mini garden rooms, create the illusion of a much bigger garden.

-Since 2012, there has been a monthly article in Garden News magazine about the garden, written by owner Geoff, and from December 2015 Geoff has written a monthly blog on The Garden Media Guild's award-winning garden website for 2015, Richard Jackson's Garden.
+Since 2012, there has been a monthly article in Garden News magazine about the garden, written by owner Geoff.
+Since December 2015 Geoff has written a monthly blog on The Garden Media Guild's award-winning garden website for 2015, Richard Jackson's Garden.
+Geoff also has a weekly gardening column in The Argus newspaper in Brighton.

 Featured on both BBC2 & ITV, and BBC SE Today, plus extensively in local and national press in recent years.
 You can also read up to the minute reviews on TripAdvisor at Driftwood Garden East Sussex.

-In 2016 the garden was featured on BBC2’s Gardeners’ World and was shortlisted for the Gardeners’ World Garden of the Year in the small space category.
+In 2016 the garden was featured on BBC2’s Gardeners’ World and was a finalist in the Gardeners’ World Garden of the Year in the small space category.
 It featured in BBC Gardeners’ World magazine in November and Period Homes and Interiors July issue.
-It was shot by Coast magazine for a 2017 feature.

 In 2015 featured in The Sunday Telegraph 23rd August, Daily Mail Weekend Magazine on 27th June